Iso-Riemannian Optimization on Learned Data Manifolds: Introduction

-While the approaches discussed above focus on either learning metrics or designing regularizers, both of these perspectives can also be naturally formulated in a Riemannian framework.
-This has long been possible at a formal level, and a substantial body of research has developed along these lines \cite{arvanitidis2016locally,diepeveen2024pulling,diepeveen2025scorebased,hauberg2012geometric,peltonen2004improved,Scarvelis2023,sorrenson2025learning,sun2024geometryaware} (see \cite{gruffaz2025riemannian} for an overview).
-In the context of this work, data can be viewed as elements lying within or close to a geodesic subspace of the Riemannian manifold $(\Real^\dimInd, (\cdot,\cdot))$ -- so with respect to a Riemannian structure defined on all of $\Real^\dimInd$.
-Only recently, however, have practical implementations become feasible, largely enabled by developments in machine learning.
-In particular, recent work has shown that advances in generative modeling can be leveraged to efficiently learn pullback manifold structures \cite{diepeveen2025scorebased}, building on earlier efforts \cite{diepeveen2024pulling}, where scalability of learning the pullback geometry remained a significant challenge, despite the advantage of yielding closed-form manifold mappings once training is complete.
+In the context of this work, data can be viewed as points lying within or close to a geodesic subspace of the Riemannian manifold $(\Real^\dimInd, (\cdot,\cdot))$ with respect to a Riemannian structure defined on all of $\Real^\dimInd$.
+Practically feasible sampling schemes have only recently been developed, largely enabled by advances in machine learning.
+In particular, recent work has shown that generative modeling can be leveraged to efficiently learn pullback manifold structures \cite{diepeveen2025scorebased}, building on earlier efforts \cite{diepeveen2024pulling}, where the limited scalability of learning the pullback geometry remained a significant challenge.

-That said, practical challenges arise when working with data-driven Riemannian structures, including those obtained through pullback constructions.
+Despite these advances, practical challenges remain when working with data-driven Riemannian structures, including those obtained through pullback constructions.
 A fundamental difficulty is that geodesics in such geometries often evolve with non-constant Euclidean speed, leading to undesirable artifacts \cite{diepeveen2025manifold}.
-This issue affects not only tasks such as interpolation and dimensionality reduction, but also downstream optimization problems including clustering and inverse problem solving.
+This issue affects not only tasks such as interpolation and dimensionality reduction, but also downstream optimization problems.
 Intuitively, non-constant speed distorts distance measurements, yielding a misleading notion of which points are truly “close” or “far apart”.
-Moreover, one cannot generally expect Euclidean convexity to transfer into geodesic convexity, which further complicates optimization in these spaces.
-Nonetheless, extending the Riemannian framework appears necessary, since classical (well-understood) Euclidean constraint optimization techniques -- such as projection, Lagrangian multipliers, or penalty methods -- are inapplicable when the manifold is defined only implicitly as a geodesic subspace.
+As a consequence, one cannot generally expect Euclidean convexity to imply geodesic convexity, as shown in \Cref{fig:quadratic-sinh-pullback}.
+This renders the use of Riemannian optimization tools impractical.
+Moreover, in this setting classical Euclidean constrained optimization techniques -- such as projection, Lagrange multipliers, or penalty methods -- are inapplicable when the manifold is available only implicitly as a geodesic subspace.
+Altogether, this calls for extending the Riemannian framework to both identify appropriate vector fields for first-order optimization, extend classical optimization algorithms and establish convergence guarantees.